Cloud-Computing-Spring-2025/ride-sharing-analytics-spark-streaming-saiharsha27/README.md

 - If CSV files are not generated, verify that data is being streamed correctly.

 ## Learning Outcomes
-By completing this project, you will:
+By completing this Hands-on, you will:
 - Gain hands-on experience with Apache Spark Structured Streaming.
 - Learn how to process, aggregate, and analyze streaming data in real-time.
 - Understand time-windowed aggregations for trend analysis.

 ---
-This project is a practical implementation of real-time data streaming and analytics using Apache Spark, useful for real-world applications in ride-sharing and similar domains.